theuggla/lysande-jekyll-theme/README.md

 * Virtual Box [https://www.virtualbox.org/](https://www.virtualbox.org/)
 * Vagrant [https://www.vagrantup.com/](https://www.vagrantup.com/)

 Clone (`git clone https://github.com/1dv022/js-boilerplate.git`) this repro to the location you want the project to live.
+Note that git clone will create the directory `js-boilerplate` for you if you do not specify otherwise.

+Change directory to `cd js-boilerplate`.

-Start the virtual machine using:
+Start the virtual machine using `vagrant up` (Will take a couple of minutes)
-`vagrant up`

-SSH into the machine using:
+SSH into the machine using  `vagrant ssh`
-`vagrant ssh`

-Change directory to:
-`cd /vagrant`
+Change directory to `cd /vagrant`

-Install all dependencies (incl. bower dependencies):
+Install all dependencies (incl. bower dependencies) `npm install` (Note: will take 5-10 minutes)
-`npm install`

 ## Running tasks
 You find all prepered tasks in package.json under "scripts".